-Employees who intend to offer or accept gifts or hospitality valued in excess of \$100 must complete and submit a Gift and Hospitality Form, available on the company's intranet site.
-The form is for reporting and tracking purposes only, and submission does not constitute authorization or approval.
+Employees who intend to offer or accept gifts or non-event related hospitality valued in excess of \$100 must also complete and submit a Gift and Hospitality Form.

+The Gifts and Hospitality Form is for reporting and tracking purposes only, and submission does not constitute authorization or approval.
 Employees are obligated to avoid all improper gifts and hospitality regardless of value, including those valued at less than \$100.
-If a group outing is valued at \$500 or more, but the average cost per person is less than \$100, this should also be reported.
+If a group meal is valued at \$500 or more, but the average cost per person is less than \$100, this should also be reported.